 There shall be a FEBS Financial Committee composed of the Treasurer as Chair, 2 members all elected by Council and the Secretary General and the Chair of the Publications Committee ex-officio with voting rights.
-The Committee may also include up to two co-opted members.
+The Investment Monitoring Officer (IMO) is co-opted to the Finance Committee with no voting rights.
+The Committee may also include up to two other co-opted members.
 Terms are the same as those applicable to all FEBS committees and working groups and stated in the Introduction.
 The Treasurer may invite independent investment consultants, financial advisors and employees, appointed by FEBS, to attend Finance Committee meetings, as non-voting observers.
 The Committee may co-opt for one year at a time an additional non-voting member(s) of the Committee who provide specific expertise.